fabryandrea/RedshiftWorkshop/README.md

 Log in to the AWS Console.
 On AWS console main page, go to Services and select AWS Glue or type Glue in the search field.
 Choose AWS Glue when you see in the results.

 1 - On AWS Glue console choose Databases on the left-hand side and choose Add Database option.
 2 - Please specify a Database Name and choose `Create`

 ![alt text](https://github.com/andrehass/RedshiftWorkshop/blob/master/Images/gluedatabase.jpg "Database Name")

-Alternatively, you can execute the following command using the client you are using to execute queries on Redshift.

 #### Create a clawler Job that will be used to identify tables automactically on S3.

+After creating the database on AWS Glue, you will create a crawler that will scan a S3 location where the parquet files were previosly stored and then create external tables automatically for you.
+Later these tables will be use on Amazon Redshift Spectrum.
+You will be able to Query tables stored on Amazon Redshift and data stored on S3 using Amazon Redshift Spectrun.

 In the AWS Glue console, choose Crawlers on the left-hand side and then **`Add crawler`**